bjerrep/obsoleta/README.md

 The track is used to add release management life cycles into the mix.
 The allowed tracks are currently arbitrarily hardcoded as a.o. 'anytrack', 'development', 'testing' and 'production'.
 The catch is that they introduce a binding where pulled in packages need to be at the same track or better than the parent.

+An example using a modified copy of the 'a' and 'b' packages from the 'A2_test_simple' testset:

 	"name": "a", "version": "0.1.2",
-		  "depends": [{ "name": "b", "version": "0.1.2"  }]
+		"depends": [{"name": "b", "version": "1.1.2"}]

-	  "name": "b", "track" : "testing", "version": "0.1.2"
+	"name": "b",  "version": "1.1.2", "arch": "linux_x86_64"

 This is ok, **b** will be picked up:

-	./obsoleta.py --conf mini.conf --root testdata/A2_test_simple --package a --tree
+	./obsoleta.py --conf mini.conf --root local/arch_demo --package a --tree
 	a:0.1.2:anytrack:anyarch:unknown
-	  b:0.1.2:testing:anyarch:unknown
+	  b:1.1.2:anytrack:linux_x86_64:unknown

 But this:

-	  "name": "a", "track": "testing", "version": "0.1.2",
+	"name": "a", "version": "0.1.2", "track": "testing",
-		  "depends": [{ "name": "b", "version": "0.1.2"  }]
+		"depends": [{"name": "b", "version": "1.1.2"}]

-	  "name": "b", "track" : "development", "version": "0.1.2"
+	"name": "b",  "version": "1.1.2", , "track" : "development", "arch": "linux_x86_64"

-is not legal:
+is not legal since a 'b' in 'testing' can't be found:

-	./obsoleta.py --conf mini.conf --root testdata/A2_test_simple --package a --tree
+	./obsoleta.py --conf mini.conf --root local/arch_demo --package a --tree

-	a:0.1.2:testing:anyarch:unknown
-	  b:0.1.2:testing:anyarch:unknown
-	   - Package not found: b:0.1.2:testing:anyarch:unknown required by a:0.1.2:testing:anyarch:unknown
+	ERR Package not found b:1.1.2:testing:anyarch:unknown, b:1.1.2:testing:anyarch:unknown required by a:0.1.2:testing:anyarch:unknown

-Complaining about the package b:0.1.2:testing:anyarch:unknown which is a dummy constructed for the occasion might not be the best way to convey the problem but that's the way it is right now.
+Complaining about the package b:1.1.2:testing:anyarch:unknown which is a dummy constructed for the occasion might not be the best way to convey the problem but that's the way it is right now.
 Also the valid track names are currently hardcoded in the python script which is not the way it should be.

 **keep_track**

-It is possible to specify a "keeptrack":true on specific dependencies (or as a commandline switch or permanently in the setup file) which will refuse to resolve a dependency with a package with 'a better track' as described in the previous paragraph.
+It is possible to specify a "keep_track": true on specific dependencies (or as a commandline switch or permanently in the setup file) which will refuse to resolve a dependency with a package with 'a better track' as described in the previous paragraph.
 A use case could be that an upstream package contains some extras in the development track that you want to make sure is available in a development build.